akashshyamdev/streamzone/README.md

 # streamzone
-A twitch clone for people to stream content built with react
+A platform clone for people to stream content built with react